alanyongy/tft-matchup-predictor/README.md

 AHK lacks built-in OCR capabilities.
 So, naturally, I made one myself:
 - Manually created a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
-- Uses AHK's `ImageSearch` to detect character images within specific screen regions, making use of UI anchors to minimize the search area.
+- Used AHK's `ImageSearch` to methodically detect character images within specific screen regions.
-- Uses fixed UI elements to dynamically define specific search regions to accelerate `ImageSearch` calls
+- Made use of fixed UI elements to dynamically define and minimize search regions to accelerate `ImageSearch` calls.
-- Reconstructs strings by parsing character-level image matches, then uses them to match the current opponent to their listing in the sidebar.
+- Reconstructed player names by parsing character-level image matches, then used them to correspond opponents to their listing in the sidebar.

 <sub>*Full details in [Section 1](#1-reading-the-player-list) of the technical breakdown below.*</sub>